Meet the team

 View Andrew's profile

 Andrew is Head of Spiritual & Pastoral Care at Oxford Health and has experience working as a chaplain across mental health (inpatient and community), acute, children’s, and palliative contexts.
 He is the course lead for OxCSWell’s Post-Graduate Certificate in Psychospiritual Care run in partnership between Oxford Health and Oxford Brookes University and is currently managing OxCSWell’s research project into the impact of spirituality and religion on the experience of bereavement by suicide.
-Andrew is Chair of the Mental Health Forum of CHCC (the College of Health Care Chaplains).
-He is also Safeguarding Governor at the Oxfordshire Hospital School.
+Andrew was Chair of the Mental Health Forum of CHCC (the College of Health Care Chaplains) from 2022 to 2025 and is now the CHCC Research Coordinator.
+He is also Safeguarding Governor at the Oxfordshire Hospital School and a member of the Collaborating Centre for Values-Based Practice in Health and Social Care at St Catherine’s College, Oxford.

 Before chaplaincy, Andrew worked in many different roles including as a counsellor/psychotherapist with particular experience working with young people in schools and with a specialist counselling service for domestic abuse.
 He lived in Russia for several years around the turn of the millennium and was the co-founder of a charity working with a focus on educational support for institutionalised children and young people.
 Andrew has also worked in pastoral support, as a school teacher, computer programmer, and in hospitality in a variety of contexts in the UK, Russia, the USA, and France.
 A highlight of a varied CV was a very brief summer job being the voice of a radio advertisement in Russia for a popular English brand of tea!